Guide to Uploading Own .txt Corpus Python Nltk

 Our current output contains a lot of words that we probable don't want to count - i.due east., "I", "me", "the", and so forth.
 These are chosen cease words.

-1. With the stops listing, we once more used a listing comprehension to create a final list of words that practise non include those stop words.
+listing, we once more used a listing comprehension to create a final list of words that practise non include those stop words. - Next, we created a dictionary with the words (as keys) and their associated counts (as values).

-3. And finally we used the sorted method to go a sorted representation of our dictionary.
+- And finally we used the sorted method to go a sorted representation of our dictionary.
 Now we can utilise the sorted information to display the words with the highest count at the height of the listing, which means that we won't have to practise that sorting in our Jinja template.

 For a more than robust terminate word listing, employ the NLTK stopwords corpus.